valentjn/vscode-ltex/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Please report security vulnerabilities via email to valentjn (a) bsplines.org.
+Please report security vulnerabilities via the Security Advisory form under the Security tab in the GitHub repository ([instructions](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability)).

 You can expect an initial response within 24 hours.
-If you do not get a response, please send a follow-up email.
+If you do not get a response, please send a follow-up message.

 In your report, please include at least the following information (as much as possible):